yuyangsun333/preswald/README.md

 <p align="center">
-    <em>Create interactive data apps with a full data stack that runs in the browser (no local dependencies!),run offline, and are shareable in a single file.
+    <em>Create interactive data apps with a full data stack that runs in the browser (no local dependencies!),runs offline, and is shareable in a single file.
     </em>
 </p>
 <p align="center">